yyahsi/food_price_forecast/README.md

 p1/: Data cleaning, exploratory data analysis, and initial insights

 Updated:

-p2/ Linear and polynomial regression and analysis
+p2/ Linear and polynomial regression and analysis:
+Part 2 focused on forecasting short-term global food prices using regression models and historical monthly price data.
+Multiple Linear Regression, Polynomial Regression, Ridge, and Lasso models were tested using a leakage-aware city-based split.
+All models showed extremely high accuracy, but Lasso was the best performing one amongst them.